IsaFoL/IsaFoL/FOL_Harrison/README.md

 declarative first-order prover with equality based on John Harrison's Handbook of Practical Logic and Automated Reasoning, Cambridge University Press, 2009:

-1. A variant characterizing the theorems by an inductive predicate describing the proof system.
+1. A variant characterizing the theorems by an inductive predicate (called OK) describing the proof system.
 Available as an [AFP entry](https://www.isa-afp.org/entries/FOL_Harrison.shtml).
-2. A variant characterizing the theorems by an inductive predicate describing the proof system.
+2. A variant characterizing the theorems by an inductive predicate (called OK) describing the proof system.
 The predicate is lifted to be a type.
 Available in the file [FOL_Harrison_Lifting_OK.thy](https://bitbucket.org/isafol/isafol/src/master/FOL_Harrison/FOL_Harrison_Lifting_OK).
 3. A variant characterizing the theorems by a predicate describing the true propositions.
 The predicate is lifted to be a type.
 Available in the file [FOL_Harrison_Lifting_True_Props.thy](https://bitbucket.org/isafol/isafol/src/master/FOL_Harrison/FOL_Harrison_Lifting_True_Props).

 ## Authors ##